Communication & LETTERS HOME

 Rollo May - Psychologist

-Following COVID-19 all face to face meetings are strictly by appointment and social distancing must be maintained.
+With COVID-19, any face to face meetings are strictly by appointment and social distancing must be maintained.
+Wherever possible meetings should take place by telephone or video call.

 As before, your child's teacher/s should be the first port of call.
 You can always pass a message via email to email@example.com or though Google classroom.
 If urgent, please telephone.